 So when I say the film’s ending takes a leap into a different genre, I am also thinking of these two previous moments – the Hollywood-style lesbian kiss; the Manic Pixie Dream Girl film-within-a-film – where Birdman shifts its modus operandi before snapping back to business as usual.
 I am thinking of structural precedent, and of a very peculiar form of structural foreshadowing.

 * * *

 Riggan is not a genius.
-His play is genuine, absurd kitsch.
-He can be a good actor when he’s on his ball – but the Carver play is one of the most deadpan-ridiculous elements of the entire goddamned film.
+His play is tonally haywire, and unflatteringly absurd.
+As an actor, he can be good when he’s on his ball – but as a director he seems pretty terrible because the Carver play is one of the most deadpan-ridiculous elements of the entire goddamned film.

 For one thing, Riggan does totally fuck with the tone and period – Mike Shiner’s gin-fueled criticisms are accurate in that regard.
 The story the play is based on, after all, takes place in the eighties.
 And you certainly wouldn’t know that from Riggan’s peculiar choices for the costumes and set pieces.

-The play’s dialogue, as we see a few times, can occasionally be a bit of a disaster.
+The play’s dialogue, as we see a few times, can be a bit of a disaster.